newvoll/ssmbak/README.md

 * Support for advanced ssm params has not been tested at all.

 # Development
 This is a poetry project, so it should be butter once you get that sorted.
+Install [pre-commit](https://pre-commit.com/) for black on commit, lint and typing on push.

 # Testing
 Testing uses localstack, as you can see in the Github